 The Software Choice.
 When using web-based auction software, online and onsite auctions are very similar.
 The biggest difference is the stress of being at an event, face-to-face with supporters.
 At least a few that are not very tech savvy and need assistance.
 Great software will give you the tools to face these challenges easily.
 Again, you just need to learn and train yourself, in advance, what to do in most situations.
 It’s not a good idea to learn on the job, during an event.

 For your auction management team, hosting a software driven auction changes everything for the better.
 Fewer people can handle the whole process and much of the work is done for you.
 You and your team can actually enjoy the event too.

 How to become an expert.
 The best way to learn software is by watching tutorials and practice.
 Make sure your whole team is trained and prepared.
 For example: Volunteers that will check-in guests need to know how to check people in, what to do if they don’t have a ticket, and how to make sure they are logged in and ready to bid.
+Small Business Marketing training can rapidly advance you in learning the ropes as well.
 Volunteers helping people checkout need to know how to accept payments both online and off (cash/check), as well as how to handle any challenges.
 Will you enter any bids manually (live auctioneer, paper bid sheets, or helping people without smartphones)?
 Make sure you, or your volunteers, know how.